-Rik: I am a life long comic fan, former comic retailer, and comic journalist.
+Rik: I am a lifelong comic fan, former comic retailer, and comic journalist.
 I am making comics I like.
 I assume that there are other fans out there with similar tastes in comics.
 The Kickstarter will prove if I am right or not.
-Either way, G-Man Comics are about the people who are superheroes and supervillains.
+Either way, G-Man Comics are about people who are superheroes and supervillains.
 Agent Kirby is an FBI agent who dresses up as a superhero but at his core, he is Simon N. Kirby the agent.
 Murder Hornet is Henry Rothländer, a white supremacist, he is a villain by definition.
 No one makes better villains for patriotic heroes than Nazis.
-Henry, he is also the premier arms manufacturer for the US Government through his Rothländer Industries.
+Henry is also the premier arms manufacturer for the US Government through his Rothländer Industries.
 He has ways of hiding his identity despite the need to register.
 As Henry Rothländer, Murder Hornet is a rich, powerful, and politically well-connected man.
 He won’t just be a dangerous villain for The Agent, he will set his sights on Simon N. Kirby.

 1st: There are plans for a lot more to come.
 Simon N. Kirby, The Agent is an exciting start that begins what will usher in other titles, heroes, villains, and comic book excitement.
 What reveals can you announce or clues for us to try and decipher?

 Rik: Gilbert has already agreed to do at least 3 comics for us.
 He is doing this Kickstarter for Simon N. Kirby, The Agent #1.
 After this, he will be starting G-Man Comics 3in1 #1.
-Which as the name implies will have 3 stories, one from me, one from Jim, and one from Eric.
+As the name implies will have 3 stories, one from me, one from Jim, and one from Eric.
 The last comic Gilbert has agreed to draw for us is Judah “The Hammer” Maccabee.
 This is not a superhero comic.
 It is a bible comic telling the story of the biblical Judah Maccabee.
 Judah will be drawn as a superhero but the comic will be biblical.
-I had used a contemporary version of the character in last years Who’s Who Handbook of the G-Man Univers, but the comic will feature the bible story from the book of Maccabees.
+I used a contemporary version of the character in last year’s Who’s Who Handbook of the G-Man Univers, but the comic will feature the bible story from the book of Maccabees.
 Alan only signed on for Simon N. Kirby, The Agent #2 so far but fingers crossed this is just the start of something big and Alan and Gilbert will be making comics with us for years to come.

-Rik: Well this project kills that, doesn’t it.
+Rik: Well this project kills that, doesn’t it?
 To date, we have published 5 fanzines and 1 who’s who comic all as free digital downloads.
 We offer a print version at the cost of our printer charges to print and ship with no profits to anyone who worked on the comic or fanzine.
 With this comic, we are producing our first for-profit item.
 To put together an actual comic we need to pay the artists.
 So this changed our business model.

 1st: Technology makes your premise possible.
 This is great.
 Comics can be quite pricy.
 It feels good that someone cares about making comics available to everyone!
 Speaking of technology.
 The internet has changed things for interviewing!
 I’m going to try something here.
-One question each to each of the talents on the Simon N. Kirby, The Agent talent roster:
+One question to each of the talents on the Simon N. Kirby, The Agent talent roster:

 1st: Gilbert Monsanto I’m curious what are you learning from being part of G-Man Comics and doing the art on Simon N. Kirby, The Agent?

 Gilbert Monsanto: Learning?
 I guess how to have fun while working with cool creators.
-G-Man Comics people are professionals with a great less stress way to get the work done, plus the characters are classic cool.
+G-Man Comics people are professionals with a great less stressful way to get the work done, plus the characters are classic cool.

 1st: Alan Faria with such dynamic costumes, powers, and personalities, what was the best part of doing Simon N. Kirby, The Agent #2?

-Alan Faria: The best part is that these characters are incredible, AGENT KIRBY has a big shield on his chest, guys this is really cool!
-The LYNX couple care about each other and care about the children in their neighborhood, they are kind and impulsive, MURDER HORNET is bad, and will have to be accountable to Team Kirby.
+Alan Faria: The best part is that these characters are incredible, AGENT KIRBY has a big shield on his chest, guys this is cool!
+The LYNX couple cares about each other and cares about the children in their neighborhood, they are kind and impulsive, MURDER HORNET is bad, and will have to be accountable to Team Kirby.
 It is an honor to participate in this comic book with my drawings.
 I always liked classic hero comics.
-I’m enjoying everything about this story, but the best part was seeing Agent Kirby, interacting with the Lynx couple and working together, even with very different personalities, it’s a little dramatic and tense, different people together for a similar purpose.
+I’m enjoying everything about this story, but the best part was seeing Agent Kirby, interacting with the Lynx couple and working together, even with very different personalities, it’s a little dramatic and tense, but different people together for a similar purpose.
 This is a good challenge.

 1st: Eric N. Bennett no doubt lettering creates a mood and aesthetic for comic books.
 What mood and aesthetic will you be creating for Simon N. Kirby, The Agent?

 Eric N. Bennett: First and foremost, I want the lettering to look clean and professional.
 No matter how nice the art of a book looks, I’ve found that bad lettering can take me right out of it.
-So I do my best to make sure everything looks as good as I can possibly make it.
+So I do my best to make sure everything looks as good as I can make it.
 In addition to that, with Agent Kirby being an FBI operative, I’ve so far tried to make the caption boxes look like an almost file-like visual.
-His captions have their own unique look that’ll follow him through into the future of the series and any other project of which I’m a part.
+His captions have their unique look that’ll follow him through into the future of the series and any other project of which I’m a part.